 We proceed similarly for the other boxes.
 By the choice of the processing order of the elementary boxes we always know the incoming reach-doors on the bottom and left boundary when processing a box.
 Given the incoming reach-doors, we can determine the full signature and find the structure of the outgoing reach-doors in total time $O(\tau \log \tau)$, using Lemma~\ref{lem:data-struct}.
 Again, we need $O(\tau)$ additional time on the pointer machine to establish the mapping from the abstract $s_i$, $t_i$ elements to the concrete vertices of $P$ and $Q$.
 In total, we spend $O(\tau \log \tau)$ time per box.
 Thus, it takes time $O(n^2(\log \tau)/\tau)$ to process all boxes, as claimed. \end{proof}

-As a result, we obtain the following theorem for a pointer machine (and by extension, for the real RAM model).
-For the word RAM model, we can obtain an even faster algorithm, as described in the next section.
+As a result, we obtain the following theorem for the pointer machine (and, by extension, for the real RAM model).
+For the word RAM model, we can obtain an even faster algorithm (see Section~\ref{sec:wordram}).